openresty/resty-cli/README.md

     resty [options] [lua-file [args]]

     Options:
-        -c num      set maximal connection count (default: 64).
+        -c num              Set maximal connection count (default: 64).
-        -e prog     run the inlined Lua code in "prog".
+        -e prog             Run the inlined Lua code in "prog".
-        --help      print this help.
+        --help              Print this help.

+        --http-include path Include the specified file in the nginx http configuration block (multiple instances are supported).

         -I dir              Add dir to the search paths for Lua libraries.

+        --main-include path Include the specified file in the nginx main configuration block (multiple instances are supported).

-        --nginx     specify the nginx path (this option might be removed in the future).
+        --nginx             Specify the nginx path (this option might be removed in the future).
-        -V          print version numbers and nginx configurations.
+        -V                  Print version numbers and nginx configurations.
-        --valgrind  use valgrind to run the underyling nginx
+        --valgrind          Use valgrind to run nginx

-        --valgrind-opts     pass extra options to valgrind
+        --valgrind-opts     Pass extra options to valgrind

     For bug reporting instructions, please see:
     <http://openresty.org/#Community>